civilKaos82/ruby-drill-accessor-methods-challenge/README.md

 ## Conclusion
 One of the most common behaviors for an object is returning the values of its attributes.
 And sometimes, allowing them to be overwritten (e.g., changing a name).
-By using Ruby's accessor method-generating helpers, we can succinctly inform our anyone reading our code, which attributes are readable and which are writable.
+By using Ruby's accessor method-generating helpers, we can succinctly inform anyone reading our code which attributes are readable and which are writable.